 4.2.
-Adjustable mount
+Articulated mount

 4.2.1.
-The adjustable mount is designed to secure the readout to the ROV frame, and provides angled adjustment to optimize camera viewing of the displays.
-The mount is made of Delrin® and is secured with SS bolts.
+The articulated mount is designed to secure the readout to the ROV frame, and provides angled adjustment to optimize camera viewing of the displays.
+The mount and all attaching hardware is made of 316 stainless steel.